-Waiting for a bitcoin transaction to complete the first time can be a little stressful, often there can be a little doubt as to whether you sent bitcoin to the wrong address or whether you used a high enough transaction fee for your bitcoin transaction to complete in a reasonable time frame.
-A lot of these types of concerns though tend to fade with time as you get a few transactions completed and get a handle on the average time it takes.
+Waiting for a bitcoin transaction to complete the first time can be a little stressful.
+Often there can be a little doubt as to whether you sent bitcoin to the wrong address or whether you used a high enough transaction fee for your bitcoin transaction to complete in a reasonable time frame.
+Thankfully, many of these concerns tend to fade with time as you get a few transactions completed and get a handle on the average time it takes.

-Read on to better understand a few of the variables involved to find some answers to common questions regarding bitcoin transactions and just how long does it take.
-If you've been asking yourself questions like how long for bitcoin to transfer or find yourself wondering how bitcoin transactions work, read on to find out what affects the amount of time a bitcoin transaction takes, and what affects how long you have to wait when you send or are waiting to receive bitcoin.
+Read on to understand better a few of the variables involved to find some answers to common questions regarding bitcoin transactions and just how long they take.
+If you've been asking yourself questions like how long for bitcoin to transfer or find yourself wondering how bitcoin transactions work, read on to find out what affects the amount of time a bitcoin transaction takes and what affects how long you have to wait when you send or are waiting to receive bitcoin.

 How Long Do Bitcoin Transfers Take?

-While a common question about bitcoin, it is not one that has a straightforward answer as for the time it takes.
-However, that's not to say this lack of a static answer is a bad thing.
+While a common question about bitcoin, it does not have a straightforward answer for the time it takes.
+However, that's not to say this lack of a static response is terrible.
 As there is flexibility on the bitcoin transaction fees you choose to pay for a transaction on the bitcoin blockchain, this is one of the significant reasons that the speed of bitcoin transactions varies as much as it does.
-The secondary factor to take into consideration is how busy the network is at any particular time, and this is also of significant relevance as to how fast a bitcoin confirmation time is for you during each specific bitcoin transaction.
+The secondary factor to consider is how busy the network is at any particular time, which is also of significant relevance as to how fast a bitcoin confirmation time is for you during each specific bitcoin transaction.

 How to Transfer Bitcoin Fast:

 - Use online tools to check the average network fee to help get into the next block

 - Ensure your bitcoin transaction fees are at least in line with the average

 - Double-check the addresses to make sure your bitcoins arrive where you intend